samvv/pyvalidate/README.md

 Python Validation Library
 =========================

-This is the definitive validation library for Python 3 and above.
-Featuring automatic generation of error messages, a collection of built-in validators and support for the Python 3 `typing` module, your search for the perfect validation library has finally come to an end!
+This is an automated validation library for Python 3 and above.
+Instead of using complex schemas, it wraps around plain Python functions and converts them to user-friendly validators.

 ```py
 @validator